wanderlush3/comfyui_pinwheel_regional/README.md

-copy comfyui_pinwheel_regional/ into your ComfyUI custom_nodes/ directory Restart ComfyUI — the node appears under Add Node → Pinwheel → Pinwheel Regional Prompts Connect an IMAGE source to the image input and a CLIP model to clip Add layers using the "+" button, position shapes on the canvas
+Copy comfyui_pinwheel_regional/ into your ComfyUI custom_nodes/ directory Restart ComfyUI — the node appears under Add Node → Pinwheel → Pinwheel Regional Prompts Connect an IMAGE source to the image input and a CLIP model to clip Add layers using the "+" button, position shapes on the canvas